 4. Explore the person’s social media profiles smartly

 If the person hardly uses social media accounts, the profiles have a short friend list, few or no tagged photographs, no pictures with friends and family or everyday whereabouts, few posts, then something is definitely suspicious.

-So explore the profiles carefully for any of these signs.
-If they have created a new profile just for the purpose of catfishing the tell-tale signs will be there.
+So put your social media stalking skills to good use and explore the profiles carefully for any of these signs.
+If they have created a new profile just for the purpose of catfishing, the tell-tale signs will be there.

-5. Always use well-recognised dating websites and applications
+5. Always use reputed dating websites and applications

 6. Verify the information you gather through a background check

 The moment you feel a little doubtful about the person you are dating online, you must take steps to get a background check done on them.
 This is important to get rid of all suspicions and start a serious relationship based on full faith and trust.

 How to get a catfish to confess?
 Arming yourself with solid information about them is a good starting point.
 If you suspect you’re being catfished on the internet, confront the person with the details you have on them.
 This will leave them with very little wriggle room.